Happy Diwali! Today happens to be one of the most auspicious days for the world’s second most populated country – India!

 This day is celebrated differently across the country.
 Some cultures celebrate it as the bond between a husband and wife.

-In another tradition, the rural communities of the north, west and central regions celebrate by performing a Gowardhan pooja in honor of Lord Krishna saving the cowherd community from floods by lifting the Govardhan mountain.
+In another tradition, the rural communities of the north, west and central regions celebrate by performing a Gowardhan pooja in honour of Lord Krishna saving the cowherd community from floods by lifting the Govardhan mountain.

 Some celebrate this day as Annakut, literally meaning a heap of grains.
-Several varieties of food are prepared and offered to Lord Krishna before being distributed among others.
+Several varieties of food are prepared and offered to Lord Krishna before being distributed, among others.

-In the western state of Gujarat, the fourth day is known as Bestu Varsh meaning the setting in of the New Year.
-Books of accounts are worshipped for a prosperous start to the new financial year and younger members of the family seek blessings from older members.
+In the western state of Gujarat, the fourth day is known as Bestu Varsh, meaning the setting in of the New Year.
+Books of accounts are worshipped for a prosperous start to the new financial year, and younger members of the family seek blessings from older members.